clearlinux/clear-linux-documentation/source/self-contained-cluster.rst

 a DHCP range that can be independently routeable.

-NAT Setup
+NAT setup
 ---------

-To set your gateway node, the following commands can be used (assuming ``eth0`` is connected to the corporate network and ``eth1`` is connected to the CIAO Compute and Management private network):
+To set your gateway node, the following commands can be used (assuming ``eth0`` is connected to the corporate network and ``eth1`` is connected to the ciao Compute and Management private network):

 Script to setup and reset your gateway and DHCP server::